 Since its release in 2016, Disney’s ground-breaking movie Moana has charmed millions of viewers and led thousands of children (and adults) to play the song “How Far I’ll Go” on repeat.
-Part of what makes the move so compelling is its basis in real tradition and heritage—a fact that has prompted many people to ask questions such as “Where is Moana from?” and “What is Moana’s culture?”
+Part of what makes the movie so compelling is its basis in real tradition and heritage—a fact that has prompted many people to ask questions such as “Where is Moana from?” and “What is Moana’s culture?”

-Although Moana is from the fictional island Motnui some 3,000 years ago, the story and culture of Moana is based on the very real heritage and history of Polynesian islands such as Hawaii, Samoa, Tonga, and Tahiti.
+Although Moana is from the fictional island Motunui some 3,000 years ago, the story and culture of Moana is based on the very real heritage and history of Polynesian islands such as Hawaii, Samoa, Tonga, and Tahiti.

 In fact, once you start looking for ties to Polynesian culture in Moana, it’s hard to stop!
 Everything from the island homes (created in the form of the traditional Samoan fale) to the tattoos on Maui’s back (a nod to Polynesian tattooing) are a tribute to Polynesian heritage.

 As culturally accurate as Disney tried to make Moana, the company and movie don't speak for all of Polynesia and its people.
 The movie did get some aspects of the heritage wrong, and as much as it tried to include Polynesian traditions and history, there is still so much to discover!
 Explore below a few of the ways the story of Moana is based on Polynesian history and tradition.

 Moana’s Voyaging Canoe

 It’s true, Polynesians were a seafaring people!
 The canoe in Moana is modeled after the ancient, highly efficient voyaging canoe.
 The ingenious design—two canoes lashed together by crossbeams—enabled it to weather rough seas and carry more weight, allowing Polynesian people to sail for thousands of miles across the Pacific Ocean.
 The vessels could be as long as 60 feet and carry as many as 24 passengers.